TryGhost/Ghost/content/adapters/README.md

 ### SchedulingDefault
 By default Ghost will schedule your posts using a pure JavaScript solution.
-It doesn't make usage of `cron` or similar.
+It doesn't use of `cron` or similar.
 This default adapter can be found in `core/server/scheduling/SchedulingDefault.js`.

 ### Custom Adapter